ngeiswei/ardour/gtk2_ardour/tracker/README.md

 ## TODO

+- [ ] Handle keypressed the right way (which includes passing on space to play/stop)
 - [ ] Add tooltips to each cell, showing the parameter or note name, hex and dec values (with arbitrary precision in adequate).
 - [ ] Fix automation of different processors